OWASP/SecureCodingDojo/trainingportal/static/lessons/blueTeam/blue_ch1.md

   `docker ps`

-- Access the tester app at the provided address.
+- You will be provided tester application that can be used to verify that the IPS is blocking attacks.

-- Input your host and the challenge salt and run test.
-Get the challenge salt by clicking on submit code of this challenge.
+- Input your host and the challenge salt and run the test.
+(Get the challenge salt by clicking on submit code of this challenge)

 - Verify that the security software has blocked the attack and find the challenge code in the IPS events payload data.

-- Look for the IPS rule triggers assigned to protect the web application.